Michalek007/ESC_6STEP/README.md

 Code for STSPIN32F0A microcontroller.

 # Motor control
-6-step algorithm was implemented using Motor SDK.
-It allows to tune parameters of algorithm and implements components neccessary for motor control.
+The 6-step algorithm was implemented using the Motor SDK.
+It allows tuning of algorithm parameters and includes the components necessary for motor control.

 # Communication with ESC
-Motor's speed can be controlled via PWM signal or DShot protocol.
+The motor's speed can be controlled via a PWM signal or the DShot protocol.

-Implemented UART communication based on McPacket and McTelemetryPacket.
-It allows to set communication type (PWM, DSHOT, UART), control motor speed and request telemetry.
+UART communication was implemented based on McPacket and McTelemetryPacket, allowing the selection of the communication type (PWM, DShot, UART), motor speed control, and telemetry requests.

 #
 Full project: https://github.com/Michalek007/ESC